Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: Introduction

-After articulating these ethical principles, guidelines describe how to operationalize them with an allocation mechanism.
-The most common approach is a \textit{priority system\/}, in which patients are placed into a single priority order, and allocation is in order of priority.
-For example, 2018 US Centers for Disease Control Vaccine Allocation guideline place patients into one of four tiers based on their role in (1) providing homeland and national security, (2) providing health care and community support services, (3) maintaining critical infrastructure, and (4) being a member of the general population \citep{cdc:18}.
-In some cases priority orders come from an objective scoring method, resulting in a \textit{priority point system}.
-This is common for rationing of ICU beds and ventilators. \citet{piscitello:20} reports that 19 states have priority point systems based on the Sequential Organ Failure Assessments (SOFA) score, which measures the severity of organ dysfunction.\footnote{The European Society of Intensive Care Medicine devised the SOFA score at a consensus meeting in October 1994 in Paris, France \citep{vincent/etal:96}.
-Each of six organ systems -- lungs, liver, brain, kidneys, blood clotting, and blood pressure -- is independently assigned a score of 1 to 4.
+After articulating these ethical principles, guidelines describe how to operationalize them with an allocation rule.
+Traditionally, the most common rule suggested in these guidelines is a \textit{priority system\/} in which patients are placed into a single priority order, and allocation is made in order of priority.\footnote{For example, 2018 US Centers for Disease Control Influenza Vaccine Allocation guidelines place patients into one of four tiers based on (1) provision of homeland and national security, (2) provision of health care and community support services, (3) maintenance of critical infrastructure, and (4) membership of the general population \citep{cdc:18}.} In some cases, the priority order is derived from an objective scoring method, resulting in a \textit{priority point system}.
+This practice is especially prominent for rationing of ICU beds and ventilators, where 19 states in the US base the priority score on the Sequential Organ Failure Assessment (SOFA) score, a measure of organ dysfunction \citep{piscitello:20}.\footnote{The European Society of Intensive Care Medicine devised the SOFA score at a consensus meeting in October 1994 in Paris, France \citep{vincent/etal:96}.
+Each of six organ systems---lungs, liver, brain, kidneys, blood clotting, and blood pressure---is independently assigned a score of 1 to 4.
 The SOFA score sums these six scores, and sicker patients are assigned higher scores.
-While not initially designed as a prognostic score, subsequent research supports ts use for that end \citep{jones/trzeciak/kline:09}.}
+While not initially designed as a prognostic score, some subsequent research supports its use for that end \citep{jones/trzeciak/kline:09}.}